A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Study over the number of Fourier modes and Fourier layers on the FNO performance

 In this section, we want to study the number of Fourier layers and the number of Fourier modes used in SPiFOL.
-To ensure the fast evaluation of SPiFOL we aim at employing the fewest network parameters as possible.
+To ensure the fast evaluation of SPiFOL, we aim at employing the fewest network parameters as possible.

 We observe increasing the number of modes is more critical than the number of layers, see Fig.\,\ref{fig:arch_fno}.
 To ensure the accuracy of the network and decrease the errors $16$ modes are selected.
 However, we select $3$ Fourier layers to maintain the low evaluation time for the network and also prevent overfitting.
 The dataset to perform this study is a dual-phase dataset and we consider the phase contrast ratio of $5$ to perform training, the training is done for $30000$ for all cases.